ClassicKatie/flossy/README.txt

 To find the DMC floss with the closest color to a single RGB value, run the program with -r -g -b arguments:

     python floss.py -r 200 -g 5 -b 50

-Images in the image folder are not mine and are intended only for demo use.  sorin.png is a sprite from reddit.com/r/MagicTCG and snowglobe.png is a contest winner from pixeljoint.com.
-The DMC floss csv is from https://github.com/kohsuke/dmc-cross-stitch.